ImLunaHey/serve-static-bun/README.md

 const app = new Bao();

 // *any can be anything
-// We need to strip /assets from the pathname, because when the root gets combined with the pathname, it results in /assets/assets/file.js. app.get("/assets/*any", serveStatic("assets", { middlewareMode: "bao", stripFromPathname: "/assets" }));
+// We need to strip /assets from the pathname, because when the root gets combined with the pathname,
+// it results in /assets/assets/file.js.
+app.get(
+	"/assets/*any",
+	serveStatic("assets", { middlewareMode: "bao", stripFromPathname: "/assets" })
+);

 app.get("/", (ctx) => ctx.sendText("Hello Bao!"));